coder/coder/docs/cli/scaletest_create-workspaces.md

 | ----------- | ------------------------------------- |
 | Environment | <code>$CODER_SCALETEST_NO_PLAN</code> |

-Skip the dry-run step to plan the workspace<br/>creation.
-This step ensures that the given<br/>parameters are valid for the given template.
+Skip the dry-run step to plan the workspace creation.
+This step ensures that the given parameters are valid for the given template.

 ### --no-wait-for-agents